-The ELST is the missing link in a 44-mile urban regional trail system linking Seattle to the hub of East King County and on to the Cascade Foothills.
+The ELST is the missing link in a 44-mile urban regional trails system linking Puget Sound in Seattle to the hub of east King County and on to the Cascade Foothills.

 This project has developed in two stages: